Counting Algorithms

 true

 Typically when using these algorithms, the predicates we need will be class methods of the objects contained within our range.
-When that is the case, we generally don’t need to provide our own predicate function.
+When that is the case, we generally don’t need to define a predicate function.
 We can just pass a reference to the class method:

 #include <algorithm>